HobanLab/Quercus_IUCN_samp_sims/README.md

 #### Summary
 We chose 14 species of oaks from the IUCN Red List of Endangered Species in the US.
 Each of these oaks the IUCN Red List describes as vulnerable.
-We created species-tailored parameter values to represent each species realistically in simulation, using the software Simcoal 2.
+We created species-tailored parameter values to represent each species realistically in simulation, using the software fastsimcoal.
 In addition, we run alternative simulations for each species, varying the parameter value that we had the least amount of confidence in, so that we can account for estimations within our parameter values.
 We then created scripts with R that represent sampling from the simulated populations.
 Here, we tested a broad entire range of sampling for each species--from one individual, to 500 individuals.
 From this, we determine the minimum sample size required to capture 95% of the species’ genetic diversity (a common threshold for sufficient genetic diversity).
 With this data, we aim to recommend a minimum sample size to capture sufficient genetic diversity for each of these species, which would be directly useful to botanic gardens and arboreta.
 Furthermore, we aim to determine whether one minimum sample size can be recommended to sufficiently capture the diversity of all of these vulnerable oaks.

 We also determine if changing the parameter values used for simulation significantly impacts the minimum sample size required, by creating 'alternative' simulations.
 In the alternative simulations for each species, we varied a parameter value that we had the least amount of confidence in, so that we can account for estimations within our parameter values and determine how much the parameters chosen for simulation impact the minimum sample size.